Social Engagement: Low-Medium (but you obviously like birds!)

-What’s What: If you enjoy bird-watching, you can record your observations through ebird and help create an international database of birds that is used by scientists and conservationists.
+What’s What: If you enjoy bird-watching, you can record your observations through ebird (even in your own backyard) and help create an international database of birds that is used by scientists and conservationists.

 Amava Take: Do you like bird watching, or even just spending time outside?
 If so, you can join an online birding community by signing up with ebird and reporting the birds you see.
 Ebird was launched by the Cornell Lab of Ornithology and the National Audubon Society and receives millions of observations each year—in 2014 alone participants reported almost 61 million observations across the world.
 To volunteer, just sign up with ebird and enter when and where you went birding, then fill out a checklist of all the birds you saw and heard.
 Your observations become part of an international network of birders and are shared with educators, ornithologists and conservation biologists.
 You can also keep track of the birds you see over the years.
 This opportunity is not just for the birds!

 What kinds of candidates are you looking for?

 Anyone who likes bird watching and is willing to take the time to record their observations.